pminasandra/tracktorlive/tutorials/06-arduino-comm/README.md

 As you can imagine, connecting an Arduino to a computer and programming it to dynamically respond to animals' positions can be of great use.
-We have already discussed several use-cases with potential users of TracktorLive, such as in automatic animal entrance/exit management in specific arenas, habituation experiments when combined with food dispensing systems, and experiments to study cognitive abilities.
+We have already discussed several use-cases with potential users of TracktorLive, such as in automatic animal entrance/exit management in specific arenas, food dispensing systems in habituation experiments, and experiments to study cognitive abilities.
+An Arduino can also prove useful in several situations to improve experimenters' ease-of-life for repetitive experiments.